GrantMeStrength/VisionProProgramming/README.md

 ### Applying the material

 ```
+// Note: this works for a sphere primitive, but fails on other primitives e.g. capsule

 fileprivate func applyMaterial(_ led: Entity, _ stuff: SimpleMaterial) {
         var modelComponent = led.components[ModelComponent.self]!
         modelComponent.materials = [stuff]